-A standout for the Red Storm from 2008-11, Jen Leaverton returned to the program as an assistant coach prior to the start of the 2015 season and immediately contributed to the greatest campaign in the history of St. John’s Women’s Soccer.
+A standout for the Red Storm from 2008-11, Jen Bethea (nee Leaverton) returned to the program as an assistant coach prior to the start of the 2015 season and immediately contributed to the greatest campaign in the history of St. John’s Women’s Soccer.

-During her first year on the sideline at her alma mater, Leaverton helped guide the Red Storm to a school record 15 wins and the first BIG EAST Regular Season title in program history.
-For her efforts, Leaverton was named the 2015 NSCAA Northeast Region Assistant Coach of the Year and shared BIG EAST Coaching Staff of the Year honors with her colleagues.
+During her first year on the sideline at her alma mater, Bethea helped guide the Red Storm to a school record 15 wins and the first BIG EAST Regular Season title in program history.
+For her efforts, she was named the 2015 NSCAA Northeast Region Assistant Coach of the Year and shared BIG EAST Coaching Staff of the Year honors with her colleagues.

 A prolific offensive force for the Red Storm during her playing days, Bethea currently ranks 10th on the St. John's all-time scoring list, having tallied 17 goals over the course of her career in Queens.
 She also ranks eighth on the school's all-time shots list with 140.

 "As coaches, it is always fantastic for us to be able to bring one of our own former student-athletes back to be a part of the Coaching Staff," said St. John's Women's Soccer Head Coach Ian Stone upon Bethea’s return.
 "Jen was an outstanding player and leader for St. John's when she was here.
 She is somebody that really made the most of her ability on the field, in the classroom, and in the community.
 After three and a half successful years under the tutelage of an outstanding coach in Michele Canning [a former St. John's assistant] at New York University, it is my absolute pleasure to welcome Jen to our staff.
 I am excited to begin working with her as, I am sure, she will prove to be an exemplary role model for our current players by her drive and self-motivation."